These guidelines are

 you get home!
 Please remember that kittens are

-sensitive, living creatures.
-Do not allow your
+sensitive, living creatures, and do not allow your

 children, friends, or other pets to manhandle your